Brentwood, New Hampshire

-Brentwood is a town and county seat of Rockingham County, New Hampshire, United States.
+Brentwood is a town in, and the county seat of, Rockingham County, New Hampshire, United States.
 At the 2020 census, its population was 4,490.

 History

 An Abenaki tribe called the Pennacook farmed, fished and hunted in what is now Brentwood.
 Two main foot trails ran through the town, one along the Exeter River, where arrowheads and other stone and wooden artifacts have been found.
 At Pickpocket Dam, this pathway joined with the Pentucket Trail leading south to Pentucket (now Haverhill, Massachusetts) and north further into Pennacook territory.

 The first non-native settlers came in 1652 to start a sawmill powered by a waterfall on the Exeter River.

 Division and redivision

 The town was once a part of Exeter known as Brentwood (or Brintwood) Parish.
 It was named after Brentwood, Essex, originally called "Burnt Wood", where, in 1177, King Henry II granted permission for 40 acre of the king's forest to be cut, burned and cultivated.

 Beginning in 1738, residents living in the southwestern portion of Exeter, now Brentwood and Fremont, petitioned to be set off, but were denied.
 They cited difficulty of getting to the Exeter church/meetinghouse, where weekly attendance was obligatory, and the requirement to pay Exeter taxes.
 Eighteen people wrote in dissent, saying that even the proposed new town would require travel more than two miles to a new meetinghouse.
 On June 26, 1742, colonial governor Benning Wentworth set Brentwood off from Exeter and incorporated it.

 The meetinghouse was planned at "the west side of the 'Gully'", but those living south of the Exeter River said it was hard to reach in spring and fall.
 For a while, church was held at two venues, north and south of the river.

 Residents petitioned for a dividing line between the midpoints of the northern and southern boundaries.
 In 1744, Gov. Wentworth issued a King's Patent to establish a new town called "Keeneborough Parish", named after his friend, Sir Benjamin Keene (1697–1757), English minister to Spain.
 Brentwood continued to tax the residents of Keeneborough; one resident was imprisoned for failing to pay, and the General Assembly called Wentworth's action a "usurpation."
 Minister Nathaniel Trask reconciled the factions and Keeneborough reunited with Brentwood in 1750.
 The westerners petitioned again for separation in 1757 and 1763.
 In 1764, Brentwood did divide, the western half calling itself "Poplin" (now Fremont).

 After Rev. Trask's death in 1789, the Congregationalists lamented the decline of religion and morality in favor of alcohol.
 The town licensed its first "dram shop" in 1792 and licensed 28 of them over eleven years.
 A handful of slaves were held in Brentwood, but none at the 1800 or subsequent censuses.